RogueFlotilla/ScnMsg/README.md

 - requests
 - vt (Virus Total)<br><br>
 Use this command to install these packages before attempting to run the code:<br>
-`pip install beautifulsoup4 imap-tools Jinja2 PyQt5 requests virustotal-python`
+`pip install beautifulsoup4 imap-tools Jinja2 PyQt5 requests virustotal-python`<br>
+*Note: May need to add pip to your systems PATH (environment variables).*

 3. To run the application GUI, run either of these commands from the root folder (ScnMsg) of the code:<br>
 Windows:  `python .\Python\email_client.py`<br>